 The Board of Directors has adopted stock ownership guidelines to foster long-term stock holdings by Company leadership.
 These guidelines create a strong link between stockholders' and management's interest.
 The Chief Executive Officer is required to own shares in the Company with a value equal to at least six times his annual base salary.
-The Chief Operating Officer, Chief Corporate Development Officer and Chief Financial Officer are required to own shares in the Company with a value equal to at least three times their respective annual base salaries.
+Executive Officers other than our Chief Executive Officer are required to own shares in the Company with a value equal to at least three times their respective annual base salaries within five years of the executive's appointment.
 Each non-employee director is required to own shares in the Company with a value equal to at least five times the annual cash retainer for serving as a member of the Board of Directors within five years of the director's appointment.
 The complete Stock Ownership Guidelines for Executive Officers and Directors (the "Stock Ownership Guidelines") contained in the Corporate Governance Guidelines are available through our website at www.omegahealthcare.com.

-The following graph summarizes the stock ownership of each of the officers above and our nonemployee directors as of April 6, 2021, as a multiple of base salary or annual cash retainer, respectively, then in effect, pursuant to our Stock Ownership Guidelines.
+The following graph summarizes the stock ownership of each of the officers above and our non-employee directors as of March 31, 2022, as a multiple of base salary or annual cash retainer, respectively, then in effect, pursuant to our Stock Ownership Guidelines.

-STOCK OWNERSHIP GUIDELINE DATA AS OF APRIL 6, 2021 (1)
+STOCK OWNERSHIP GUIDELINE DATA AS OF MARCH 31, 2022 (1)

-Ownership multiples are based on actual ownership as of April 6, 2021.
+1) Ownership multiples are based on actual ownership as of March 31, 2022.
 Ownership multiples above are shown for illustrative purposes and may be less than the valuations provided for in the Stock Ownership Guidelines.
-Once an officer or director complies with the applicable quidelines, a subsequent decline in stock price has no effect on compliance.
+Once an officer or director complies with the applicable and may be standing without the production in the sock wind any obtained.
+One of miles of uncerto compli-the applicable guidelines, a subsequent decline in stock price has no effect on compliance.
+Mr. Insoft has been excluded as his employment terminated effective January 1, 2022.
+Mr. Jacobs and Dr. Egbuonu-Davis, who were appointed to the Board in 2020 and 2021, respectively, and Ms. Makode, who was

-Mr. Jacobs, who was appointed to the Board on October 22, 2021, will have until October 22, 2026 to satisfy the ownership requirement pursuant to the Stock Ownership Guidelines.